Marketing91

 Like Lego and Dove, looking at two brand names inculcates inspiration for the persons/companies choosing a brand name.
 Lego represents some creation while Dove represents femininity and softness, which is perfect for female toiletry.
 Non-verbal meanings and an emotional connection should be prioritized while choosing a brand name and ensuring it to be cohesive and well effective.

-Also Read What is Brand Alliance?
+Also Read What are Brand Characteristics?

 5. Keeping Brand Name simple